Strobe Edge: Drama CDs

 Strobe Edge originally had a vomic (voiceover comic) produced by Shueisha, where voice actors provided voices to manga panels.
 Once plans for drama CDs were made, Shueisha closed down the vomic website.
 Two drama CDs were released, the first on August 25, 2010 and the second on September 22, 2010.
 The drama CDs used an entirely new voice cast with the exception of Yui Shōji, who was the only one to reprise her role as Mayuka Korenaga.

 Live-action film

 A live-action film adaptation of Strobe Edge was announced to have been greenlit on the August 2014 issue of Bessatsu Margaret.
 The adaptation had its theatrical release on March 14, 2015.
 The film was directed by Ryūichi Hiroki and stars Kasumi Arimura as Ninako Kinoshita and Sota Fukushi as Ren Ichinose.
 Japanese vocal group Greeeen provided a cover version of their hit song "Ai Uta" (愛唄) sung by a sister female vocalist group Whiteeeen.

+Live-action series

+A live-action series adaptation was announced in August 2025, ten years after the film adaptation, and scheduled to premiere on Wowow on October 31.